 You may not realize the impact this can do on your stance or walk.
 This can cause muscle or joint discomfort.

-Warts come from viral infections caused by a virus named human papillomavirus (HPV).
+Warts come from viral infections caused by the human papillomavirus (HPV) virus.

 The virus has more than 100 strains: strain 1, 2, 4, 27, and 57 all-cause plantar warts.